michalmietlinski/Interview-questions/Front-end/JS/readme.md

 * Explain event propagation?
 * What are: Stack, Heap and Queue?
 * When will setTimeout({},0), Promise, and return resolve?
 In what order and why?
+* What types of time functions do you know, what are the differences between them?
 * What is context in JS?
 * what will be result of 4>3>2 ??